a74159753a/ml-notebooks/keras-seq2seq-with-attention/Readme.md

 If you want to follow this notebook, I would recommend a newer Nvidia graphics card to perform the computational workload.
 Otherwise, you should use Google Colab.

+**Note - Tensorflow 1.13 and greater versions currently have problems with this code.
+I am working on a fix.**

 ## Acknowledgments

 * Tensorflow Seq2Seq sample/tutorial: [here](https://github.com/tensorflow/tensorflow/blob/r1.11/tensorflow/contrib/eager/python/examples/nmt_with_attention/nmt_with_attention.ipynb)